 What Is the Value of My Case:

 How do you determine case value?
 In cases where the injured party suffered serious injuries it is more apparent to identify the value of your case.
 However, in cases where the injuries are more hidden, locating the injuries may be challenging.
-Case value is determined by looking at the damage the injury caused to the plaintiffs life.
+Case value is determined by looking at the damage the injury caused to the plaintiff’s life.
 How has the injury changed the life of the injured party and what will it take to return that person to the pre‐injury state?
 In more severe cases the damage is not reversible.
 This is true in cases where the patron was savagely beaten and suffered life altering brain damage or irreversible neck and back trauma.
-These injuries are even more serious when they involve weapon.
-In such cases the damage can be so significant.
+These injuries are even more serious when they involve a weapons, like a gun, a knife, or a baton.
+In such cases the damage can be significant.

 Statute of Limitation for Filing a Lawsuit:

 Attorney Assistance: The personal injury attorneys at our law firm are proud to provide legal services to their community.
 All legal confidential legal consultations are provide free of charge.
-To contact our law firm feel free to call out office toll free (800)790-5422
+To contact our law firm feel free to call our office toll free (800) 790-5422